LLNL/RAJA/docs/sphinx/dev_guide/branch_development.rst

 The RAJA project uses a simple branch development model based on `Gitflow <https://datasift.github.io/gitflow/IntroducingGitFlow.html>`_.
-Gitflow is a branching model centered around software releases.
-It is a simple workflow that makes clear which branches correspond to which phases of development and those phases are represented explicitly in the branch names and structure of the repository.
+The Gitflow model is centered around software releases.
+It is a simple workflow that makes clear which branches correspond to which phases of development.
+Those phases are represented explicitly in the branch names and structure of the repository.
 As in other branching models, developers develop code on a local branch and push their work to a central repository.